 - Turn off all screens one hour before bed to reduce your exposure to blue light.
 If you can’t bring yourself to do this, at least install anti-blue light filters on your screens or wear blue-light blocking glasses after dusk.
 Also have a firm “no screens in the bedroom” rule in your home.

 You may be happy to know there’s one exception to the no-screens rule.
-Ereader screens that use e-ink technology don’t emit blue light, so it’s fine to round off your day by reading an ebook on one of these.
+Ereader screens that use e-ink technology, such as the Kindle Paperwhite, emit such a tiny amount of blue light that the effect is negligible.
+So it’s fine to round off your day by reading an ebook on an e-ink e-reader.
 But do set yourself a time limit so that reading “just one more chapter” doesn’t become another way of staying up later than you intend.

 Like to read more articles like this?